Skip to content

 If any parents or carers are dropping off or collecting young people, we would encourage them to use the Park and Stride facilities if possible.

-What work has been carried out to prepare for the pilot exercise?
+What work has been carried out to prepare for this change?

 An exercise was undertaken to review the locations of those pupils accessing non-statutory subsidised school transport with locally available bus routes.
 This showed that there are local buses services within reasonable walking distance for all communities currently receiving non-statutory subsidised school transport.